dedickinson/learning/Notes/Kerberos.md

 Copy the /etc/krb5.conf file from server1

-In the `kadmin` CLI:
-    listprincs

-    addprinc -randkey host/server2.lab.example.com

-    ktadd host/server2.lab.example.com

-    quit

-Then as a normal user
+Then as a normal user (e.g. `penguin`)

     kinit
     klist

-SSH into server1
+SSH into server1:

+    ssh server1.lab.example.com

 ### Configure Kerberos for login:

+Start `authconfig-tui` and change off LDAP Auth over to Kerberos Auth.

+## Manage kerberos

+Use `kadmin` to manage objects such as users.
+Type `?` in the cli for a list of commands (e.g. `change_password`).